slelaron/odaAutomaton/README.md

 1 2 3 4
 ```

-To run the program execute
+To run the program add "BumbleBEE" and "pl-satsolver.so" to the project directory and execute

 ```
 $ mvn package